 In 2002, Reitman solidified his place in Canadian filmmaking when along with his sisters, discussions began with the Toronto International Film Festival Group about creating a permanent home and headquarters for TIFF.

 This biography is Copyright © 2001 and may not be reproduced without prior written consent.
+It was updated in February 2022.
 For more information about copyright, click here.
 The posters used in this biography were scanned from originals in the Northernstars Collection.